Joshua-Usi/osw/README.md

  Currently in heavy development

- So far gameplay works but the only inputs that work is the mouse
+Most of gameplay is implemented, integration soon